paulfioravanti/lmif/README.md

-From a personal perspective, creating this repository is the code-equivalent of looking through old photo albums, so I have found it fun to re-visit the code, and the memories associated to that time of my life.
+From a personal perspective, creating this repository is the code-equivalent of looking through old photo albums, so I have found it fun to re-visit the code, and the good memories associated to that period of my life.

 Having said that, though, a lot of the code here makes present me reel back in horror and wonder how it even works.
 It certainly makes me respect my professors even more given that they graded whole classes worth of code that looks like this.

+## Blog Post

+This is a companion repository to my blog post
+_[Your Code: Episode I - The Phantom Repository][]_, which is an appeal to add your beginner's code to your public-facing developer story.
+Please reach out if you end up doing so!

 ## Language Versions